-The bacteria in septic tanks is essential for breaking down waste and allowing the system to function properly.
+The bacteria in septic tanks are essential for breaking down waste and allowing the system to function properly.
 Some cleaning products include harsh chemicals like bleach that can kill the bacteria in a septic tank, which may cause long-term problems.
-The tank may need to be emptied more frequently or you may experiences issues with it not draining as it should.
+The tank may need to be emptied more frequently, or you may experiences issues with it not draining as it should.
 This may lead to backups or unwanted plumbing issues in the house.

-Thankfully, there are many options currently available for septic safe cleaning products, including DIY options as well as products that can be purchased.
-Here we will look at septic safe drain cleaner specifically.
+Thankfully, there are many options currently available for septic-safe cleaning products, including DIY options as well as products that can be purchased.
+Here we will look at septic-safe drain cleaner specifically.

-Are Liquid Drain Cleaners a Septic Safe Drain Cleaner?
+Are Liquid Drain Cleaners Septic-Safe Drain Cleaners?

 Two of the most popular drain cleaning products are Drano and Liquid Plumr.
 Both manufacturers state that the products are safe for septic tanks.
-However, not everyone agrees that these types of liquid cleaners will not cause any long-term harm to a septic tank.
+However, not everyone agrees that these liquid cleaners will not cause long-term harm to a septic tank.
 Additionally, many homeowners, especially parents with young children, prefer to avoid cleaning products that include harsh chemicals for the safety of everyone in the house.